sakian2/FlaskDevopsProject/Readme.md

 ## Description

-This project is made for Flexion Devops Code Challenge.
-This project shows how to deploy the flask application into AWS Beanstalk and create the Ci/CD pipeline using AWS CodePipeline.
+This project is made for understanding the basics of an flask web application deployment.
+This project shows how to deploy the flask application into AWS Elastic Beanstalk and create the Ci/CD pipeline using AWS CodePipeline.
 For provisioning the infrastructure i have used Terraform.
 The state will be saved into S3 bucket for future use.

 ## Getting Started